the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

 The current |TVB| package was tested on :

-- Debian Jessie and Fedora 20.
+- Debian Jessie and Stretch, and Fedora 26.
   Other Linux flavors might also work as long as you have installed a glibc version of 2.14 or higher.

-- Mac OS X greater than 10.7 are supported.
+- Mac OS X 10.12 Sierra.

-- Windows XP (x32), Windows Server 2008 (x64) and Windows 7 (x64).
+- Windows 10.

 Application requirements